wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.1 =
+* Updated: if you are upgrading from 2.8.4 or earlier, you MUST first install version 3.0 (deactivate/activate) and then upgrade to the latest release available
+* Updated: Goodbye Countries table, hello GeoIP.dat.
+Yes, after more than 3 years, I've decided to replace the ip2country table with the corresponding DAT file provided by MaxMind.
+This will improve the tracker's performance, eliminate custom tables from the database and make everybody happy!
+* Updated: swapped hi-res World Map with low-res version, to benefit performances on Firefox browsers (thank you, [zircle and carbeck](http://wordpress.org/support/topic/worldmaps-slow))
+* Fixed: some minor bugs related to the new filter API (thank you, [StephenKorsman](http://wordpress.org/support/topic/upgraded-no-stats-per-post))
+* Fixed: improved browser detection accuracy by removing an old bug (thank you, psn)
+* Fixed: the link to the Settings page from Plugins > SlimStat was not working (thank you, [zircle](http://wordpress.org/support/topic/updated-to-30-and-permissions-problem))
+* Fixed: some users were having problems with the new URL filter format (which uses square brackes, thank you omniamediahrc)
+* Fixed: Facebook uses the s parameter in its query string, but it's not a search term (thank you, Giacomo Persichini)
+* Fixed: some strings were missing from the localization files (thank you, psn)
+* Fixed: permission issues were preventing some users from saving their settings

 = 3.0 =
 * Added: a brand new client-side tracker, which replaces the previous one after 3 years of honorable duty.
 The new engine implements Wordpress Core Developers' guidelines on leveraging WP's built-in Ajax functionality, thus eliminating the need for custom hacks and non-standard implementations
 * Added: SERP positions are now displayed also under the Overview tab (thank you, Richie)